ocoffey/TA/assignment2/assignment2.md

 From this, the `time` will only be this section: `16:02:39` (It's in military time)<br>
 Additionally, the `tweet` would only be this section: `American #Ebola patient Dr. Rick Sacra has been released from the hospital`

-All test files were downloaded from the [Health News in Twitter Data Set](https://archive.ics.uci.edu/ml/machine-learning-databases/00438/, "Data Set") (we encourage you to check this dataset for personal testing).
+All test files were downloaded from the [Health News in Twitter Data Set](https://archive.ics.uci.edu/ml/machine-learning-databases/00438/, "Data Set") (we encourage you to use the dataset for personal testing).

 While reading the contents of the input file line-by-line, your program will be inserting each tweet into a circular doubly linked list.
 After reading all tweets, your program will print to the `stdout` the oldest tweet and then enter a loop waiting for user commands.
 The user can interact with your program using one of the following commands: